-The NWQL uses method reporting conventions (Childress and others, 1999) to establish the minimum concentration for which more than a quantitative measurement can be made.
-These reporting conventions are the minimum reporting level (MRL), the method detection level (MDL) and the laboratory reporting level (LRL).
+The NWQL uses method reporting conventions (Childress and others, 1999) to establish the minimum concentration for more than which a quantitative measurement can be made.
+These reporting conventions are the minimum reporting level (MRL) and the laboratory reporting level (LRL).
 The MRL is defined by the NWQL as the smallest measured concentration of a substance that can be measured reliably using a given analytical method.
-The MDL is the minimum concentration of a substance that can be measured and reported with 99 percent confidence that the concentration is greater than zero.
+The method detection level (MDL) is the minimum concentration of a substance that can be measured and reported with 99-percent confidence that the concentration is greater than zero.
 A long-term method detection level (LT-MDL) is a detection level obtained by determining the standard deviation of 24 or more MDL spiked-sample measurements for an extended period of time.
 The LRL is computed as twice the LT-MDL.